sorinmarti/django_ndr_core/docs/index.rst

     ready for out-of-the-box use.
 If you are interested in using NDR Core, please contact us at https://ndrcore.org

-    (Also: ndrcore.org is not yet up and running, but it will be soon. :) )

 .. toctree::
    :maxdepth: 2
    :caption: Contents: